-Leg veins can be anatomically divided into two categories (“superficial” veins and “deep” veins).
-The “superficial” veins are located relatively close to the skin (or within a few centimeters of the skin surface), whereas the “deep” veins are more centrally located in the deep muscular compartments of the legs.
+Leg veins can be anatomically divided into two categories, superficial and deep.
+“Superficial” veins are located relatively close to the skin surface (typically within a few centimeters of the skin surface), whereas “deep” veins are located in the central (deep) muscular compartments of the legs.

 Not all “superficial” veins are visible.
 In fact, the dominant superficial veins in the legs, which are the great saphenous vein and the small saphenous vein, typically to lie 2-4cm underneath the skin surface, and usually are not externally visible.